-My career began in 1976 with the City of Kirkland where I served as the planning director from 1982 to 1992.
-While there, I created and managed a high performing staff, built effective relationships with council members and planning commissioners, wrote award-winning plans, codes and inter-governmental strategies, and helped lay the foundation for the treasured place that Kirkland is today – a thriving lakeside community with a diversity of commercial and residential neighborhoods and a walkable, vibrant downtown.
+My public sector career began in 1976 with the City of Kirkland where I served as the planning director from 1982 to 1992.
+At Kirkland, I led a high performing professional staff of 12 planners, six of whom went on to become planning directors for other cities.
+I developed effective relationships with council members, planning commissioners, and community members, wrote award-winning design guidelines for Kirkland’s walkable downtown, successful annexation strategies, and shoreline policies that resulted in public access to 25% of the city’s Lake Washington frontage.
+I laid the foundational land use policies and organizational practices that set Kirkland on the path to the treasured place that it is today – a thriving lakeside community with diverse commercial and residential neighborhoods and a walkable, vibrant downtown.

-In 1989, I helped draft the Growth Management Act of 1990, then in 1992 began a twelve year term on the State Growth Management Hearings Board.
-For the eight years after that, I served as a city planning director for the cities of Covington, Shoreline, and Bainbridge Island.
-In all three cities, I led updates of comprehensive plans and codes, served as SEPA responsible official, and cultivated best practices by city staff, planning commissioners, and council members.
+In 1989 as President of the Washington City Planning Directors Association, I convened the state City and County Planning Directors Associations in drafting Toward a Growth Strategy for Washington.
+That report became the blueprint for what became the Growth Management Act of 1990.
+In 1992 I began a twelve-year stint on the State Growth Management Hearings Board where I wrote over 300 decisions interpreting the Growth Management, Shoreline Management, and State Environmental Policy Acts.
+From 2005 through 2011 I served as the planning director for the cities of Covington, Shoreline, and Bainbridge Island.
+In all three cities I led updates of comprehensive plans and development codes, served as the SEPA responsible official, and cultivated best practices by city staff, planning commissioners, and council members.